Since 2017

 12. Next, divide the entire amount into 12 equal parts.
 It is convenient to do this by weighing the pieces on a scale.
 The total weight of the dough was 907 grams, so the pieces should be 75–76 grams each.
 After weighing, roll them into balls and cover them with plastic wrap to prevent drying out.

 13. The honey dough is very delicate and can easily tear when being moved.
 Therefore, roll out the cakes directly on parchment paper dusted with flour.
-The thickness of the layer should be very thin – about 2 millimeters, and the edges should be left uneven (they will be trimmed later).
+The thickness of the layer should be very thin – about 2 millimetres, and the edges should be left uneven (they will be trimmed later).

 14. To avoid too many air bubbles, prick the layer thoroughly with a fork and transfer it along with the parchment to a baking sheet.
 Bake the layer until golden brown for about 4 minutes.